5 reasons why loan officer commission is bulls#!t

-Loan officer commissions are a perfect example of a larger, systemic problem of financial intermediation, whereby banks and financial institutions charge for the service of connecting consumers with their products.
+Loan officer commissions are a perfect example of a larger, systemic problem of financial intermediation, where banks and financial institutions charge for the service of connecting consumers with their products.

 Financial institutions have continued to charge more and more over the last 30+ years, despite technology advances that have drastically increased the efficiency of financial transactions.
-According to a 2012 paper that examines why financial services are so expensive2, total compensation of financial intermediaries exceeded an incredible 9% of GDP.
-After a decline correlating to the financial crisis in 2008-9, it has been climbing again toward 9%.
+According to a 2012 paper that examines why financial services are so expensive, the total cost of financial intermediaries is at an all-time high.2

 By creating systems to match consumers to the right mortgage products, and providing consumers with direct access to these systems — we can reduce the reliance on costly intermediaries.

-Unrelated to mortgages, the investment management industry has provided an interesting example of how financial disintermediation is possible through innovation.
-“Index funds” were first introduced in the 1970s.
-As opposed to the traditional model of human fund managers being paid to actively choose investments (typically charging 1% of assets under management), index funds simply track and invest in entire markets like the S&P 500 (for fees as low as 0.05% of assets).
+Unrelated to mortgages, the investment management industry has an interesting example of how getting rid of financial intermediation might be best for everyone.
+“Index funds” automatically track and invest in markets, as opposed to using the traditional model of human fund managers being paid to actively choose investments.

-The passive fund management strategy has been so successful that equity index funds have grown to account for 34% of market share3.
+As a result, not only do index funds cost significantly less — they usually outperform their human-managed counterparts, according to the SPIVA.
+In fact, this fund management strategy has been so successful that index funds have grown to account for 34% of market share.3

-It’s a good reminder that educated consumers can seek out other disintermediated financial services (such as mortgages), as well.
+This example of index funds is a good reminder that consumers might benefit from other “disintermediated” financial services (such as mortgages), as well.

 5. You can do better